Business Excellence At Emami

 At the Emami Group, our obsession with excellence and the road less travelled has rippled across our enterprise.

-The Emami Group, established in the 70s, has diversified its presence across varied sectors like FMCG, newsprint and packaging boards manufacturing, edible oil and biodiesel, real estate, hospitals, ballpoint tip manufacturing, retail, pharmacy chain, cement, solar power and contemporary art.
+The Emami Group, established in the 70s, has diversified its presence across varied sectors like FMCG, newsprint and packaging boards manufacturing, edible oil and biodiesel, real estate, hospitals, ballpoint tip manufacturing, retail, pharmacy chain and contemporary art.
 This extensive presence has helped the Group address some core economic sectors, leverage established market insights, de-risk from an excessive dependence on select sectors and generate multiple revenue engines.

 Serving national priorities:

 The Emami Group is not just a product play; it enjoys multi-decade experience in some of the most dynamic business spaces that makes it a vibrant national play – what is good for India is good for Emami Group.
 The result is that Emami Group does not just participate in national progress; it also contributes to it.
-While the group’s FMCG business addresses the daily personal and hygiene needs of people, its healthcare services business serves public wellbeing; its cement business catalyzes national infrastructure development; its newsprint manufacture reinforces the information needs of the world’s largest democracy.
+While the group’s FMCG business addresses the daily personal and hygiene needs of people, its healthcare services business serves public wellbeing; while its newsprint manufacture reinforces the information needs of the world’s largest democracy.

 The Emami Group does not play for size; it focuses on leadership.
 The Group enjoys a leadership position across several product categories and niches.
-Three Emami Limited brands possess unassailable market leadership - Navratna Oil (61 percent-plus in the cool oil category), BoroPlus (77 percent of all antiseptic creams sold in India) and Mentho Plus Balm, and Zandu Balm in the pain relief category (55 percent-plus market share).
+Three Emami Limited brands possess unassailable market leadership - Navratna Oil (66 percent-plus in the cool oil category), BoroPlus (74 percent-plus of all antiseptic creams sold in India) and Mentho Plus Balm and Zandu Balm together in the pain relief category (55 percent-plus market share).*

 It would have been easy for an enterprising Emami Group to remain content with its stellar achievements.
 However, it pushed the frontiers to identify suitable acquisition opportunities, stitch the best-fit deals and integrate the target into its core business and focus on its growth.
 This route has enabled the Group to shrink an essential resource – time – in its bid to capitalise on acquisition-led growth.
-Following the historic takeover of Zandu Pharmaceuticals in 2008, over the past five years, the Emami Group has made as many as 3 acquisitions that include the buyout of the 50 year old legendary Rasoi brand of edible oils, the purchase of Kesh King in the Ayurvedic hair care category and the buyout of Australia based Company Fravin in the natural and organic personal care product category.
+Following the historic takeover of Zandu Pharmaceuticals in 2008, over the past five years, the Emami Group has made two more significant acquisitions that include the buyout of the 50-year-old legendary Rasoi brand of edible oils and the purchase of Kesh King in the Ayurvedic hair and scalp care category.

 For instance, in 2005, Emami Limited created history by launching Fair and Handsome, India’s first fairness cream for men.
 This fairness cream for men represented unexplored opportunity in a tropical country.
 In doing so, Emami created a new market segment following the understanding that 30% of fairness cream users were men.
 Based on this reality, Fair and Handsome revenues touched around Rs 40 crore in the first year and continued to lead the category with the lion's share of the market till today.